ljmukdev/autorestock-microservices-frontend/DEPLOYMENT_CHECKLIST.md

 ## 🎉 Success!

-Once deployed, your StockPilot frontend will:
+Once deployed, your AutoRestock frontend will:
 - Look identical to your old monolithic application
 - Work with your existing microservice architecture
 - Handle all API calls through the API Gateway